issaceee/isaac-vault/Readings/Texts/Paper 3/Moby Dick/Moby Dick.md

 	- death in the sea --> without a grave, forever lost/wandering, no relief to the surviving family and friends --> elevates the danger

 - “But Faith, like a jackal, feeds among the tombs, and even from these dead doubts she gathers her most vital hope.”

+- “Yes, there is death in this business of whaling—a speechlessly quick chaotic bundling of a man into Eternity.
+But what then?
+Methinks we have hugely mistaken this matter of Life and Death.
+Methinks that what they call my shadow here on earth is my true substance.
+Methinks that in looking at things spiritual, we are too much like oysters observing the sun through the water, and thinking that thick water the thinnest of air.
+Methinks my body is but the lees of my better being.
+In fact take my body who will, take it I say, it is not me.”

+## ch.
+8

+- “At the time I now write of”
+	- Again, this narrative distance/technique

+- “finished the pulpit without a stairs, substituting a perpendicular side ladder, like those used in mounting a ship from a boat at sea.”
+- “Father Mapple cast a look upwards, and then with a truly sailor-like but still reverential dexterity, hand over hand, mounted the steps as if ascending the main-top of his vessel.”
+- “deliberately drag up the ladder step by step, till the whole was deposited within, leaving him impregnable in his little Quebec.”
+	- “Can it be, then, that by that act of physical isolation, he signifies his spiritual withdrawal for the time, from all outward worldly ties and connexions?
+Yes, for replenished with the meat and wine of the world, to the faithful man of God, this pulpit, I see, is a self-containing stronghold—a lofty Ehrenbreitstein,* with a perennial well of water within the walls.”